BrianHook1183/Decoder-Ring/README.md

 A project for the software engineering course for Thinkful.

+---

+> To install dependencies locally run the command:
+>
+>     npm i
+>
+> To run the tests, you can run the following command:
+>
+>      npm test
+>
+> To watch how the code you write affects the application website, you can run the following command.
+This command will start a server and take over your terminal window.
+To stop the server from running, you can press `Ctrl + C`.
+>
+>      npm start

+---

 ## Summary

 This project was designed to test the ability to build tricky algorithms in JavaScript as well as write unit tests with Mocha & Chai.
 HTML and CSS was supplied with starter code.
 The following skills were utilized: